WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 The Wasabi coordinator now verifies that:

 * There is still room for more inputs on this coinjoin.
-* The input has not been registered before, is not banned, is unspent, and that the input proof is valid.
+* The input has not already been registered, is not banned, is unspent, and that the input proof is valid.
 * The input has at least 5000 sats value.

 Only when all these checks are passed, does the coordinator allow this input to be registered.